Probabilistic Sampling of Balanced K-Means using Adiabatic Quantum Computing: Adiabatic Quantum Computing

 \paragraph{Entanglement.} To perform meaningful operations, a quantum computer operates on a system of multiple qubits.
 If the qubits are independent of each other, the joint state of the system can be computed as the tensor-product of all involved qubit states.
 If the qubits of a system are entangled~\citep{einstein_can_1935,schrodinger_discussion_1935}, it is is not possible to decompose the joint state into the tensor-product of each separate qubit state.
 Therefore, measuring the state of one qubit in a entangled system, affects the state of the other qubits.
 This is a fundamental property of quantum mechanics and plays a crucial role for the capabilities of quantum computing.

 \paragraph{Measurement.} During computation on the quantum computer, the state of the system can be any valid superposition of basis states.
-Nevertheless a measurement of the system always results in a single basis state, which is referred to as wave-function collapse~\citep{wilde_quantum_2017}.
+Nevertheless, a measurement of the system always results in a single state of the measurement basis, which is referred to as wave-function collapse~\citep{wilde_quantum_2017}.
 The probability of measuring a state is the respective squared amplitude.
-In the single qubit case as described in \eqref{eq:basics_qubit_state}, this corresponds to
+In the single qubit case, this corresponds to

 In contrast to all other operations in quantum computing, this is not reversible.